Give amazing talks in a world of webinar platforms

 Be ready for your close-up

 While framing yourself on stage is important, it may be more important when people look at you on a screen.
 Ensure your distance and placement is such that there is room around you.
 Being too close to the screen could crop your face and make your audience uncomfortable.
 Practice your speech or presentation looking at the camera and NOT the screen.
-This may feel abnormal at first — but looking at the camera is the same as having eye contact when on stage (maybe even more so).
-When you focus your attention on the camera, the audience will feel as if you are looking at them (in a good way).
+At first, this might seem a little unusual.
+However, looking at the camera works just like making eye contact when you are speaking on stage, and sometimes it can be even more powerful.
+When you focus your attention on the camera, your audience will feel that you are looking directly at them in a friendly and engaging way.

 Be authentic